Put your best art forward

 Let's check out some prints that give you the full enjoyment of the artwork:

 Your deviantART profile and store are where interested potential buyers will most likely view your work online.
 Put yourself and your art in the best light.
 Create an intriguing context around you and your art by writing about yourself and your individual creations.
 This is to help your potential buyer to establish a meaningful connection to your art and the artist behind it.
 Provide thoughtful descriptions for your deviations and prints respectively.
 Tell about yourself and your art in an artist biography.

 Let people know how they can get in contact with you.
 Also, don't forget to tag your deviations and prints with with as many relevant keywords as possible.
 Gotta make sure you can be found, and by the right people at that.

 Make full use of what your profile page and store have to offer you with their various modules, especially the print related ones!

-- A prime example!
+Loish - A prime example!
 Notice the unique, heavily customized modules.
 Welcome, info, contact, just sold.
 Very smart.
-Chix0r

-- Notice the wealth of information about the artist as well as the strategically placed 'I just sold...' module.
-EWM
+Mynti - Notice the wealth of information about the artist as well as the strategically placed 'I just sold...' module.

-- Worth noting: The artist is listing her tools of the trade, effectively giving insight and a look behind the end product.
-Spinegrinder
+EWM - Worth noting: The artist is listing her tools of the trade, effectively giving insight and a look behind the end product.

 Customers who are serious about buying art buy Fine Art Prints because they're the highest quality product we have available.
 If you have high quality work, particularly work that is already selling as photo prints or other products, you should absolutely have it available as Fine Art Prints, our flagship products.
 Coupled with our gorgeous artblock frames, they make a far superior product.